-It is a high priority to adequately resource DCCEEW to prepare threat abatement plans for all high priority invasive species threats.
+In terms of strengthening the threat abatement system, it is a high priority to adequately resource DCCEEW to prepare threat abatement plans for all high priority invasive species threats.

 Threat listing and prioritisation is the first stage of the process, with identification of Key Threatening Processes (KTPs) comprehensively completed and listed under the EPBC Act.
 There has been moderate progress in this area relating to invasive species.
 Unfortunately, the listing of key invasive threats is not yet comprehensive.
 The all-encompassing "novel biota" KTP, while convenient to use for multiple invasive species, currently does not lead to any abatement actions.
 Highly invasive species including exotic fish, most invasive ungulates, myrtle rust, several ant species, and many highly invasive plant species are not listed as KTPs.
-Additionally, no assessments of invasive KTPs have been initiated since 2008, despite several being nominated.
+Additionally, to our knowledge no assessments of invasive KTPs have been initiated since 2008, despite several being nominated.

 A high priority is therefore to systematically and comprehensively assess and list the critical high priority invasive threats as key threatening processes, including at a taxa-specific level.
-All industry action plans have coordinators and national task forces, and this model should be applied to environmental plans.
+All industry action plans have coordinators and national task forces, and this model should be applied to threat abatement plans.